 Historic Mt.
 Pleasant farm was donated for preservation by Ruth and Frances Brown, retired Howard County schoolteachers.
 It is now used for our educational programs, special events and is open to the public for hiking, exploring our nature center, and visiting the John L. Clark Honors Garden.
 Gardens, farm fields, streams, and mature hardwood trees frame the historic farmhouse.
 Multiple outbuildings surround the house: the carriage house, blacksmith shop, bank barn, wagon shed, corn crib, smokehouse, chicken coop, guinea fowl coop, ice house foundation, and outhouse.
+The house and outbuildings were built by generations of the Brown family and were present when the Conservancy took ownership of the farm in 1993.

 The land that encompasses Mt.
 Pleasant Farm in Woodstock belonged to the Piscataway and Nanticoke tribes, both Algonquin speaking tribes.
 The word Nanticoke is translated from the original Nantaquak meaning “people of the tidewaters.”
 Piscataway means “the people where the rivers bend.”
 Both tribes were proficient farmers, hunters and gatherers.
 They lived in wigwams in seasonal villages.
-To learn more about the Native Americans in the region visit:
+To learn more about Native Americans in the region visit:

-In 1692, Thomas Browne, a Patuxent Ranger, was commissioned by the colonial government as a Patuxent Ranger to survey the area between the Patapsco and Patuxent Rivers and to observe the activities of the Native Americans.
+In 1692, Thomas Browne was commissioned by the colonial government as a Patuxent Ranger to survey the area between the Patapsco and Patuxent Rivers and to observe the activities of the Native Americans.
 He received Ranter’s Ridge as a land grant in 1703.
 This land, which became known as Mt.
 Pleasant, remained in the Brown family for eight generations until Ruth and Frances Browns’ deaths in the early 1990s.
 The Howard County Conservancy, founded in 1990, took ownership of Mt.
 Pleasant in partnership with the Maryland Department of Natural Resources and the Howard County government in 1993.
 The entire 232-acre farm is under conservation easement, held in perpetuity by the Maryland Environmental Trust.
 This property will never be developed.

 While records are limited, there is evidence enslaved people lived at Mt.
 Pleasant in the 1800s.
-An 1850 Federal Slave Census shows Samuel Brown’s wife, Elizabeth, owned 14 slaves – three men, two women and nine children.
+The 1850 Federal Slave Census shows Samuel Brown’s wife, Elizabeth, owned 14 slaves – three men, two women and nine children.

 1651 Thomas Browne, father of Ranger Brown, migrates from Nansemond, Virginia (now Suffolk) to Maryland and settled in Anne Arundel County.